 Dental braces offer corrective treatment for:

 Proper alignment of your teeth and jaws may improve not only the appearance of your teeth, but the way you bite, chew and speak.
-Teeth that fit neatly together are also easier to clean and maintain, which means they're less prone to plaque formation, cavities and gum disease.

 Adults and braces